oricc/relational-gcn/README.md

 ## Dependencies

-Important: keras 2.0 or higher is not supported as it breaks the Theano sparse matrix API.
-Tested with keras 1.2.1 and Theano 0.9.0, other versions might work as well.

-  * Theano (0.9.0)
+  * Tensorflow (1.12)
-  * keras (1.2.1)
+  * keras (2.2.4)
   * pandas
   * rdflib

-Note: It is possible to use the TensorFlow backend of keras as well.
-Note that keras 1.2.1 uses the TensorFlow 0.11 API.
-Using TensorFlow as a backend will limit the maximum allowed size of a sparse matrix and therefore some of the experiments might throw an error.
+  * numpy and scipy

 ## Usage

-Important: Switch keras backend to Theano and disable GPU execution (GPU memory is too limited for some of the experiments).
+Important: Disable GPU execution (GPU memory is too limited for some of the experiments).
 GPU speedup for sparse operations is not that essential, so running this model on CPU will still be quite fast.

 To replicate the experiments from our paper [1], first run (for AIFB):